 Sports collectibles guide for beginners; tips on how to buy, collect, organize, and maintain your sporting memorabilia

 Sports memorabilia collecting is huge money making industry and it is still growing each year.
-It is a favorite past time of sports aficionados throughout the world.
+It is a favorite pastime of sports aficionados throughout the world.
 From kids collecting sports memorabilia of their hometown heroes to someone selling sports collectibles.

 Sport memorabilia collecting is a very popular hobby.
 I you want to start your own collection, here are some tips on how to collect sports memorabilia:

 Decide whether you are collecting for fun or for profit.
 However, it is best that you start a sports memorabilia collection because you are passionate about sports rather than start collecting for money.
 It is more motivating to buy and maintain your sports collection if you love what you are doing.
 When your collection grows and you become an experienced collector, you will eventually find an opportunity for business.

 - Decide on what autographed sports memorabilia you want to collect